Ralph Metcalfe: Military and political career

 After earning his bachelor's degree at Marquette in 1936, Metcalfe completed a master's degree at the University of Southern California in Los Angeles in 1939.
-Metcalfe taught political science and coached track at Xavier University in New Orleans, recruiting athletes to the University like Jimmie McDaniel and Herb Douglas.
+Metcalfe taught political science and coached track at Xavier University in New Orleans, recruiting athletes to the university like Jimmie McDaniel and Herb Douglas.
 He served in the transportation corps of U.S. Army in World War II, rising to the rank of first lieutenant and awarded the Legion of Merit medal.
 After the war, he moved back to Chicago and later headed the state's athletic commission.

 In 1955, Metcalfe won the first of four elections as an alderman representing the South Side of Chicago.
 He ran for an open seat in Congress in 1970 as a Democrat and was easily elected from Illinois' first district.
 The seat had been filled for 28 years by William L. Dawson, who was retiring at age 84 due to poor health and then died less than a week after the 1970 election.
 Metcalfe was a co-founder of the Congressional Black Caucus (CBC) in 1971 and later was noted for breaking ranks with Chicago mayor Richard Daley after incidents of police brutality.

-Death and legacy
+Death

-Metcalfe was seeking a fifth term in 1978 when he died at his Chicago home on October 10 of an apparent heart attack at age 68.
+While running for re-election in 1978, Metcalfe died from a heart attack at his South Side apartment on October 10, at the age of 68.
+He had previously had a heart attack in 1967.

+Personal life

+Metcalfe married Gertrude Eva Pemberton on June 9, 1937, at St. Peter the Apostle Catholic Church in Dallas, Texas.
+They divorced in Los Angeles, California in 1943.
+Metcalfe married Madalynne Fay Young in 1947, and they had one son, Ralph Metcalfe Jr., a blues music historian.

+Metcalfe was a member of Alpha Phi Alpha fraternity, Alpha Sigma Nu honor society, the Knights of Peter Claver, and Corpus Christi Catholic Church in Chicago's Bronzeville neighborhood.
+He had converted to Catholicism in 1932, while an undergraduate at Marquette.

+Legacy

-Metcalfe is interred at Holy Sepulchre Cemetery in Alsip, southwest of Chicago.
-A federal office building in Chicago (at 77 W. Jackson Blvd.) was named for him upon its completion in 1991.
+A federal office building in Chicago (at 77 W. Jackson Blvd.) was named for Metcalfe upon its completion in 1991.

 Metcalfe was inducted into the National Track and Field Hall of Fame in 1975 and named a member of the President's Commission on Olympic Sports.

-Personal

-Metcalfe married Gertrude Pemberton on June 9, 1937 in Dallas, Texas.
-They divorced in Los Angeles, California in 1943.
-Metcalfe married Madalynne Fay Young in 1947 and they had one son.
-He was a member of Alpha Phi Alpha fraternity, Alpha Sigma Nu honor society, and the Corpus Christi parish in Chicago's Bronzeville neighborhood.
-He converted to Catholicism in 1932, while an undergraduate at Marquette.
+In 2016, the 1936 Olympic journey of the eighteen Black American athletes, including interviews with Metcalfe's son, was documented in the film Olympic Pride, American Prejudice.